TheMannu/Devops-Tools-Installation-Configurations/ELB.md

 - Targets groups with GENEVE protocol – 10

 #### Conclusion
 You should choose ALB if you want a load balancer that can route traffic based on the content of the request and supports multiple protocols, path-based routing, and SSL certificates.
+NLB is a good choice if you want a load balancer that can handle high levels of traffic with ultra-low latencies and can route traffic based on IP address and TCP port.
+CLB is a legacy load balancer that is not recommended for new applications.